boubacardabo/projet_ia_telecom/resources/gpu_access/README.md

 import torch
 torch.FloatTensor(1).to('cuda')
 ```
-This Python code snippet enables the use of the reserved GPU through CUDA.
+This Python code snippet enables the use of the reserved GPU1 through CUDA.

 **Understanding CUDA_VISIBLE_DEVICES:**
 `CUDA_VISIBLE_DEVICES` is a crucial environment variable for GPU reservation.
 You can specify the GPU you want to use with this variable.